OpenGHz/Imitate-All/README.md

 ## Policy Training

-> Please complete [Policy Training Environment Setup](#installation) and [Parameter Configuration](#parameter-configuration) first (training with at least 2 data instances is required; otherwise, an error will occur due to the inability to split the training and validation sets).
+> Please complete [Installation](#installation) and [Parameter Configuration](#parameter-configuration) first (training with at least 2 data instances is required; otherwise, an error will occur due to the inability to split the training and validation sets).

 Navigate to the repo folder and activate the Conda environment: